forwardemail/forwardemail.net/app/views/faq/index.md

 ## How fast is this service

 Emails are delivered on average in under 5 seconds.
 We operate in real-time, unlike other providers which rely upon on delayed queues.

-At no point in time do we write to disk or store emails – everything is done in-memory.
+We do not write to disk or store logs – with the [exception of errors](#do-you-store-error-logs) and [outbound SMTP](#do-you-support-sending-email-with-smtp) (see our [Privacy Policy](/privacy)).

+Everything is done in-memory and [our source code is on GitHub](https://github.com/forwardemail).

 ## How do I get started and set up email forwarding